 Wax can sometimes build up on the smallest cassette cog, simply scrape it off with a flat-blade screwdriver.

-To re-wax, plug in your crockpot, set a timer on your phone for 2 hours, and go do something else.
+To re-wax, plug in your crockpot, set a timer on your phone for 2 hours, and go do something else, like say, beer.
 Remove your chain, wipe off the dust, and plop it in the hot wax.
 You only need to do the turpentine and alcohol on a new chain.
 Your wax should last quite a while if you keep it clean of oils and Cosmoline.
-Checking it is easy: put the crockpot int he freezer, then pop the wax out.
-If it’s still pretty white it’s clean, if it’s brownish, cough up $6 for more wax.
+Checking it is easy: put the crockpot in the freezer for a couple of hours (unplug it first), then pop the wax out.
+If it’s still pretty white, it’s clean, if it’s brownish, cough up $6 for more wax.

 Chain waxing has achieved cult status, and like most religions, it has ardent followers and believers.
 Each adherent has their own beliefs and systems, and each believes theirs is better than others (especially yours).
 You can take the simple procedure here and alter it, complexify it, whatever.
 Just don’t wad up your rags into the garbage or try to melt your paraffin directly on the stove.